 When comparing natural pearls vs cultured pearls, there are some advantages to both types of gemstones.
 Here are four of the benefits of cultured pearls over their ocean-life counterparts:

-1. Same Pearl Value
+1. Same Pearl Quality

 Once the irritant is placed inside the oyster, the rest of the cultured pearl growth process is natural.
 The animal is tended to and nurtured by pearl farmers who want nothing more than a successful crop.
-With luck, experience and care, the oysters go on to create high-quality gems, with the same pearl value as natural pearls.
+With luck, experience

 2. Lower Pearl Cost

 Because natural pearls are so rare, they are extremely expensive.
 There are few, if any, left in the seas to harvest anymore.
 So, buying natural pearls means finding a vintage pearl or antique pearl jewelry, which will come with astronomical costs.